huggingface/dataset-viewer/services/api/README.md

 - `MONGO_CACHE_DATABASE`: the name of the database used for storing the cache.
 Defaults to `"datasets_server_cache"`.
 - `MONGO_QUEUE_DATABASE`: the name of the database used for storing the queue.
 Defaults to `"datasets_server_queue"`.
 - `MONGO_URL`: the URL used to connect to the mongo db server.
 Defaults to `"mongodb://localhost:27017"`.
-- `WEB_CONCURRENCY`: the number of workers.
-For now, it's ignored and hardcoded to 1 because the cache is not shared yet.
-Defaults to `2`.

 For example: